Xtines/github-pages-with-jekyll/_posts/2018-09-24-firstpost.md

 ## Programming concepts in Python

 ### Functional programming in Python
-[Using functional Python like a boss] (http://nbviewer.jupyter.org/github/akittas/presentations/blob/master/pythess/func_py/func_py.ipy) - Using functional programming in Python like a boss: Generators, Iterators and Decorators
+[Using functional Python like a boss](http://nbviewer.jupyter.org/github/akittas/presentations/blob/master/pythess/func_py/func_py.ipy) Using functional programming in Python like a boss: Generators, Iterators and Decorators

 ---------------------------